 Stay away from anything fuzzy for right now.
-What you want is a sweater composed of good thick solid wool – no alpaca, angora or mohair.
+What you want is a sweater composed of good thick solid wool – no alpaca, angora or mohair – or a cotton sweater where the strands aren’t too thin.
 Anything with any kind of fuzz halo will cause small fibers that have detached from the sweater to wrap themselves around the strands you’re trying to pull from, causing two unconnected strands to appear connected – and, if tugged at, creating a tiny tangled bundle.
 I call these “burrs” and they’re not difficult to deal with, but they ARE annoying.
-Even the smoothest wool blend sweater yarn gets burrs, but you should aim to reduce them your first few times unraveling by choosing fiber content carefully.
+Cottons are less prone to this, but even the smoothest wool blend sweater yarn gets burrs.
+You should aim to reduce them your first few times unraveling by choosing fiber content carefully.
 Later when you’ve got more experience you can dig into those luscious angora blends.

 Breaking In, Version 1

 Now that we’ve got our sweater, how the hell do we get to the part with all the satisfying pulling?
 This is what I call “breaking in” to the sweater, or in other words getting a knit piece free and ready to start unraveling.
 I am going to give you the long and neat Version 1 first, then some quick & messy methods in Version 2.
 Messy people, feel free to skip ahead!